A Music City luxury hotel accentuated with music history

 Floor-to-ceiling views and loads of sitting space

-W rooms are always a lesson in chic, thoughtful design, and Nashville’s offer thought-provoking art with abstract representations of the city’s music culture.
+W guest rooms are always a lesson in chic, thoughtful design, and Nashville’s offer thought-provoking art with abstract representations of Music City’s music culture.
 Each room splits the toilet and shower into two separate spaces, ideal for those traveling together.
 And they’re stocked with MOMO bath products and large bottles of scented lotion.
-Floor-to-ceiling windows fill every space, and while you won’t find many balconies at the W, your room will still immerse you in the area.
+Floor-to-ceiling windows fill every space.
+While you won’t find many balconies at the W, your room will still immerse you in the area, as many offer a city view.

-W Nashville’s rooms fall into the following categories:
+W Nashville’s room types fall into the following categories:

 - Standard rooms – The hotel’s standard rooms are split into three levels — Wonderful, Spectacular and Fabulous.
 That’s a catchy way of saying they sit on different floors, with Wonderful rooms on the lowest floors and Fabulous on the highest.
-Rooms are available in both king and double queen, with push-button blackout shades, a sizable desk and minibar complete with high-end bourbon.
+Rooms are available with a king bed or a double queen, and push-button blackout shades, a sizable desk and minibar complete with high-end bourbon.
 You’ll also get a separate seating area with a wraparound couch large enough for friends to crash.

 - Studio King – Slightly larger versions of the standard rooms, many of which are set on corners with panoramic views.